6 Holiday Habits That Drain Your Wallet

 You’re Going To Buy Extra Gifts

 Don’t you hate it when you get a gift from someone you didn’t buy a gift for?
-Now you’ve got to scramble to come up with one for them.
+Now you’ve got to scramble to get a last minute gift for them.
 You know this is going to happen, it happens every year.
 So plan ahead.
 Everyone has a kitchen and everyone likes to eat and if you stick with that theme, your gifts can be uni-sex.
 Tea towels, a set of wooden salad spoons, a small container of fancy salt of vinegar are all pretty generic, but still appreciated gifts.

 You’re Going To Pay Credit Card Interest